slowjams/Pro-ASP.NET-Core-Identity/0-IdentityServer-Source Code.md

         _validatedRequest.AuthorizationCodeHandle = code;

-        // code is the auth code from ClientApp var authZcode =  await _authorizationCodeStore.GetAuthorizationCodeAsync(code); // <---------------------------------ac! this is how idp return user info by assoicating auth code
+        // code is the auth code from ClientApp and authZcode contains the scope that users choose on the consent page var authZcode =  await _authorizationCodeStore.GetAuthorizationCodeAsync(code); // <-----------------------ac, conscope! this is how idp return user info by assoicating auth code
                                                                                         // with user when user signin by ClientApp to idp in the first time
         // authZcode.Subject contains { IsAuthenticated = true, Name = Emma, Claims = 5 }